rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 > "When my information changes, I alter my conclusions.
 What do you do, sir?" - John Maynard Keynes

+** Why is this important ? **

+Use it to understand the true implications of test results, and the realization of it is impossible to confirms a theory, merely test it and the result will be infintely close 100% but never reach it.

+The key is to look at the world as an ever shifting array of probabilities and to remember the limitations.
+One such limitation can be explained by Nassim Taleb in the [Black Swan](http://www.amazon.com/exec/obidos/ASIN/081297381X/)

+>Consider a turkey that is fed everyday.
+Every single feeding will firm up the bird’s belief that it is the general rule of life to be fed everyday by friendly members of the human race “looking out for its best interests,” as a politician would say.
+On the afternoon of the Wednesday before Thanksgiving, something unexpected will happen to the turkey.
+It will incur a revision of belief.

 The essential thing to this theorem, is you need to consider all posibility the could be the causing the new evidence( Information, in Keynes words).

+Conceptually, Bayes’ system was simple.
+We modify our opinions with objective information: Initial Beliefs + Recent Objective Data = A New and Improved Belief.

 If you want to access the strengh of the hypothesis (A), then you need to also access the strengh of the evidence given your hypothese (B).